bastienqueste/gliderad2cp/README.md

 ```

 ### Additional options
+Several options are available to fine tune the processing.

-By default, the following options are used during processing:
+By default, the first of each option is used during processing. unless otherwise specified.

 ```python
     {correct_compass_calibration : [False, 'compass correction algorithm is awaiting publication and will be added upon acceptance.
 Contact Bastien Queste if you require.'],